Brightify/Fetcher/README.md

 ### RequestEnhancer

-`RequestEnhancer` is a protocol that modifies behavior of `Fetcher`.
+`RequestEnhancer` is a protocol which modifies behavior of `Fetcher`.
 Definition:

 ```Swift
 protocol RequestEnhancer {